 Eliminating Double Taxation on Foreign Earnings

-As soon as you, personally, or your business has paid a legitimate tax to a foreign country, this credit applies.
 To fully take advantage of the FTC, you have to plan carefully.
-The way your business is structured can impact results, so the best time to start planning is before you begin selling internationally.
-We help businesses with the following issues related to foreign tax credit utilization:
+The way your business is structured can impact results, so the best time to start planning is before you start doing business internationally (learn more about entity structuring for foreign operations).

 - Maximizing foreign source income

 - Fair market value and alternative tax book value calculations for interest expense apportionment

 - Foreign title passage planning

 - Overall Foreign Loss and Overall Domestic Loss studies

 - Foreign Earnings and Profits and tax pool studies

 - FTC planning in flow-through situations

 See how we can help you minimize the impact of foreign taxes on your bottom line.